Shrewsbury College

 • Advertise flexible working arrangements in job adverts

-3. History of gender pay gap reports and action plans
+3. All gender pay gap reports and action plans

 Reporting year Submission type Status Action

-2026-27 Gender pay gap report Reported View report
+2026 to 2027 Gender pay gap report Submitted View report

 Action plan (optional) Submitted voluntarily View action plan

-2025-26 Gender pay gap report Reported View report
+2025 to 2026 Gender pay gap report Submitted View report

 31 March 2025